 Hossaini is CEO of Cinema Arts Network, a consortium of cinemas, visual arts and performance venues.
 He is also an Associate of Lord Cultural Resources and Research Fellow in Department of Informatics, King’s College London.
 In 2013 he completed construction of Britain’s Network for the Arts, a national broadband project that supports culture and creative enterprise in cities across the United Kingdom.
 He is widely sought as a speaker on culture tech – the intersection of creativity and technology – and he is completing a volume on digital museum planning for Rowman & Littlefield in 2016.

-From 2012 to 2014 he worked with the city of San Antonio, Texas, where he developed a 5 year strategic plan for the Luminaria arts festival.
+From 2012 to 2014 he advised the city of San Antonio, Texas, where he developed a 5 year strategic plan for the Luminaria arts festival.
 In previous years he launched and served in executive management at several television networks, including Oxygen, TechTV, LinkTV and Cablevision’s suite of iTV and HDTV channels.